-How noticeable is Invisalign®?
+How noticeable is wearing Invisalign®?
+What parts show? –

-One of the things that patients really like about the Invisalign® system is that their teeth are straightened using hard-to-see transparent aligners instead of a set of brackets and wires (like with traditional braces).
+One of the things patients really like about having treatment with the Invisalign® system is that their teeth are straightened using transparent aligners Details | Specifications instead of a set of brackets and wires (like with traditional braces).

-- The look of your aligners may tip people off. - Yes, Invisalign® aligners are made out of clear plastic.
-But that, in itself, may be what betrays the fact that you’re wearing them.
+– Yes, Invisalign® tooth aligners are made out of clear plastic.
+But that in itself may be what hints to others that you’re wearing them.

-– Wearing your aligners may affect some of your everyday activities. - While you're having your Invisalign® treatment, there'll be some changes in the way you do certain things.
+– Wearing Invisalign® may change the way you do certain things.
 And if something’s different about you, other people may notice.

-a) Invisalign® aligners are made out of shiny plastic.
+a) They’re made out of shiny plastic.

 b) The halo effect.